 The Wildling uses art to educate and inspire people to better understand and care for our dwindling natural and wilderness areas.
 The Wildling is a 501(c)(3) and our Federal Tax ID number is 77-0470520.
-We have a small staff of three full-time which is augmented by a dedicated and enthusiastic group of volunteers of about 35.
+We have a small staff of 2 full-time and 4 part-time, augmented by a dedicated and enthusiastic group of volunteers of about 35.

 The Wildling’s mission is to inspire our community and visitors to enjoy, value, and conserve wildlife and natural areas through art.
 We provide artistic, educational, and field experiences of nature for that purpose.